You need to prepare the required documents when collecting goods to be exported from the European Union (EU) and into the United Kingdom (UK).

 The exporter’s MRN or an EORI cannot be used as evidence that an import declaration has been made for these goods.

 More detailed information will be provided in updates to the Border Operating Model.

-The haulier must have either the reference number from the customs import declaration (CHIEF entry number or CDS MRN) or the trader’s EORI number if the importer has made a declaration in their commercial records.
+In this case the haulier must have either the reference number from the customs import declaration (CHIEF entry number or CDS MRN) or the trader’s EORI number if the importer has made a declaration in their commercial records.

 The driver must check which type of declaration the importer is making and carry the appropriate evidence.

 Excise goods are those goods liable to excise duty, and include alcohol, tobacco, and some energy products (e.g. biofuels & hydrocarbon oils)

 If goods are going to an excise warehouse in the UK, the driver will need to ensure that they hold either a copy of the electronic administrative document (eAD) or commercial documents that clearly state the Administrative Reference Code (ARC), before they leave the port.
 Drivers should obtain these documents from their customer or an intermediary working on their behalf.